odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

    * - :guilabel:`Ecuadorian Accounting EDI`
      - `l10n_ec_edi`
-     - Includes all the technical and functional requirements to generate and validate :doc:`Electronics Documents
-       <../accounting/customer_invoices/electronic_invoicing>`, based on the Technical
-       documentation published by the SRI.
+     - Includes all the technical and functional requirements to generate and validate :doc:`Electronics Documents <../accounting/customer_invoices/electronic_invoicing>`, based on the technical documentation published by the SRI.
 The authorized documents are: Invoices, Credit Notes, Debit Notes, Withholdings and Purchase liquidations.
    * - :guilabel:`Ecuadorian Accounting Reports`
      - `l10n_ec_reports`
      - Includes all the technical and functional requirements to generate forms 103 and 104.